nodezeroat/typst-athena-slides-template/README.md

 # Typst ISEC Slides Template

-> An opinionated version of the ISEC slides template made in Typst
+> An opinionated version of the ISEC slides template made in Typst.
+Easily configurable for other institutes or organizations.

 Quickstart (CLI):